 As the world gets smaller and more and more companies become multinationals, the need for people with language skills increases.
 Today's employers have a positive perception of graduates holding awards in modern languages.
 People who undertake such studies are likely to have spent periods of time abroad, gaining an insight into another culture, adapting to new surroundings and people, and working or studying with them.
 Employers in all sectors will value these skills and experiences.

-The economic environment in Ireland is very suited to people who choose to study languages at 3rd level.
+The current economic environment in Ireland is highly suited to people who choose to study languages at 3rd level.

-Firstly the expansion of the European Community has brought with it a large increase in the amount of information passing between Ireland and different member states.
+Firstly, the expansion of the EU has brought with it a large increase in the amount of information passing between Ireland and different member states.
 The EU has laws that offer protection and equality for all member state languages.
 This has further helped develop opportunities in the Irish translation sector.

-Secondly Ireland now has an international economy with a huge number of multinational companies located here.
-Ireland is seen as a gateway to non-English speaking countries in the rest of Europe.
-A large number of call centres have set up in Ireland directly as a result of having these language skills available locally.
+Secondly, Ireland now has an international economy with a huge number of multinational companies located here.
+Ireland is seen as a gateway to the rest of Europe and has become an attractive location for major international companies to locate their EMEA (Europe, Middle East, and Africa) base.
+A significant number have now located their core operations in Ireland often with a focus on providing support to business and private customers across the EMEA region.
+These companies are seeking language skilled graduates to fill multilingual customer support or technical support roles, multilingual accounting and multilingual sales roles.
+A large number of call centres have set up in Ireland as a direct result of having the required language skills available locally.

 Specialist language occupations